Dr. Kathie Maynard

 Transformation Strategist; IT STEM Professional

 Mary G. Adams is IT and Business Services professional who has spent most of her 30+ year career with Procter & Gamble.
 Her experience includes IT applications & infrastructure, data analytics, and global operations.
 She founded GCSC as a P&G executive on-loan in 2011 and continues in an executive director role (strategy, program development and fundraising, and staff development).

 Mary also runs her own Strategic Planning and Transformation Management consulting business, focusing on non-profit and education organizations in Greater Cincinnati.
 Her previous clients include the City of Cincinnati, University of Cincinnati, and United Way of Greater Cincinnati.

 Community & Government Relations Expert; Expert Connector

-Sean Kelley is Director of the Talent Pipeline Initiative (TPI), a collaborative effort between United Way of Greater Cincinnati, Partners for a Competitive Workforce, StrivePartnership, and Cincinnati USA Regional Chamber.
+Sean Kelley is Director of the Talent Pipeline Initiative (TPI), a collaborative effort with area businesses and the United Way of Greater Cincinnati.

 His focus is on the development of strategies and partnerships to strengthen career exploration and preparedness of students for in-demand occupations.
 Facing a growing shortage of skilled workers, our region needs to provide more robust career awareness programming, better connect employers with schools, and expand work experience opportunities for our youth.
 TPI’s work fits the Chamber’s focus on growing key regional industry clusters, United Way’s commitment to preparing our region’s youth for successful careers and lives, and StrivePartnership’s dedication toward supporting every child, every step of the way, cradle to career.
 Sean’s primary role as GCSC’s Connector is to bring partners to GCSC projects, including businesses and STEM professionals that have a unique vantage point from which to engage and inspire students.